-At the University of Mary Washington we inspire student participate in the sustainability mission through engaging activities, academics, programs, policies and practices.
-We promote sustainable life routines that students maintain after their time at UMW; these will lead to practices that impact cities, states, and ultimately the world.
+At the University of Mary Washington we inspire students to participate in the sustainability mission through engaging activities, academics, programs, policies and practices.
+We promote sustainable life routines that students maintain after their time at UMW; these will lead to practices that impact neighborhoods, cities, states, and ultimately the world.

 Click HERE to visit the map in full view and to navigate the map much easier!

-A big thank you to the 21 students and Dr. Alan Griffith, UMW Professor of biology, who have worked on gathering the data necessary to create this map since Fall 2015.
-Another thank you to Zach Zwierko, Computer Science ’19 for the computer coding that made this map possible!
+A big thank you to the 21 students and Dr. Alan Griffith, UMW Professor of biology, who worked on gathering the data necessary to create this map since Fall 2015.
+Another thank you to Chase Sullivan, Geography ’23 for making this map possible!

-*Click the photo above to see UMW recognized on the Arbor Day Foundation website*
+*Click HERE to learn more and see UMW recognized on the Arbor Day Foundation website*